Mo7ammedd/nodejs-e-commerce/README.md

 * Node.js and npm (Node Package Manager) installed on your system.
 * MongoDB installed and running locally or access to a remote MongoDB database.
 * API keys from Stripe/PayPal or any other payment gateway you choose to integrate.
+# Contribution
+* Contributions are welcome!
+If you'd like to contribute to the project, feel free to submit pull requests or open issues.

+# License
+* This project is licensed under the MIT License.
+You can find the details in the LICENSE file.